GluuFederation/docs-casa-prod/docs/source/developer/writing-first.md

 #### Useful javadocs

 `casa-shared` maven dependency is of remarkable interest.
-For convenience, the java api docs are included in this repository under the folder `casa-shared-apidocs`.
+To generate the java docs do:

+1. `cd` to the local directory where you cloned or download the git repo
+1. Run `mvn javadoc:javadoc -pl shared`

+API docs will be found under `shared/target/site`.

 ## Anatomy